-Social Housing, Social Cleansing (Interviewee, additional photography, associate producer).
+Social Housing, Social Cleansing (Interviewee, additional photography, co-producer).
 Velvet Joy Productions / Channel 5 Television, United Kingdom.
 First broadcast 28 March 2018.

-Dispossession: The Great Social Housing Swindle (Interviewee, additional photography, associate producer).
+Dispossession: The Great Social Housing Swindle (Interviewee, additional photography, co-producer).
 Velvet Joy Productions.
 Participant on the q&a panel at: Glasgow Film Theatre, Glasgow – 24th June 2017 & Genesis, Tower Hamlets, London – 27th July 2017.

 Building the Revolution.
 Diffusion 2017 Festival: Symposium (film screening & artists talk).
 Cardiff University.
 5th May 2017.

 ACAVA Open Studio 2016.
 Limehouse Art Foundation, London.
 November 2016.